Ism-ail11/zero_day/README.md

 * Who wrote Vagrant

-* What is Ubuntu# Vagrant - or - how to code in your local computer
+* ihat is Ubuntu# Vagrant - or - how to code in your local computer

 # Learning Objectives